emartineznunez/AutoMeKin/docs/running.md

 # Running the code

-Unless you donwloaded the singularity container (in that case skip this step), to start using any of the scripts of the program, load the module:
+Unless you donwloaded the singularity container, to start using any of the scripts of the program, load the module:
 ```
 module load amk/2021
 ```